 - Asking for help getting home during a migraine attack if necessary, or even just asking for a quiet, dark place to lie down.

 - Not always covering up the pain with layers of makeup (note I said not “always” – there’s a time and a place when we just want to look good, no matter what!)

 - Being willing to wear a protective mask if it helps with scent triggers, and then being open when asked about it (note: there are some great N99 masks available for every style!)

 - Being honest with your doctor about the full impact of this disease in your life, and asking about other options so that you can have a multi-disciplinary approach

 It's not so simple!

-On the face of it, these things look simple, but to many of us they are a huge challenge.
+On the face of it, these things look simple, but they are a huge challenge to many of us.
 Trying to be authentic, set boundaries, or simply ask for help is not always met with a positive response.
 There is little awareness about what migraine really is, and at least at first, most folks simply don’t understand.
-There also is a huge amount of stigma in society that makes wearing a mask most of the time so very tempting.
+There is also a huge amount of stigma in society that makes wearing a mask, most of the time, so very tempting.

 Raising awareness of migraine